osu-eng/osu_profile/README.md

 OSU Installation Profile
 ------------------------

-This Drupal installation profile leverages much of the wetkit Drupal distro: https://drupal.org/project/wetkit, along with OSU specific preferences.
+This Drupal installation profile leverages some of the wetkit Drupal distro: https://drupal.org/project/wetkit, and panopoly: https://drupal.org/project/panopoly along with OSU specific preferences.

-To install download ```build-osu.make``` and ```drupal-org-core.make``` into the directory you would like your site to live, then run:
+To install download ```build-osu.make``` into the directory you would like your site to live, then run:

 ```